Published 2014-01-11.

 StringOps.toIntOption

-method, which attempts to parse an Int from a String
+method, which attempts to parse an Int from a String.

-if the parse was unsuccessful.
+The toIntOption method either returns Some[Int] or None if the parse was unsuccessful.

 scala> val maybeAnswer: Option[Int] = "42".toIntOption res0: Option[Int] = Some(42)

-We can obtain the value of an Option
+We can obtain the value of an Option that has Some value with get,

 although that is not what you should usually do.